dsheyp/docker-strapi/README.md

 This image allows you to create a new Strapi project or run an existing Strapi project in Docker.

-FOr either new or existing projects, changing the `NODE_ENV` environment variable will determine how your projects starts.
+For either new or existing projects, changing the `NODE_ENV` environment variable will determine how your projects starts.

 - `$NODE_ENV = development`: The command that will run in your project in dev mode with [`strapi develop`](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html#strapi-develop).